-- at the conclusion of the meeting, 66 employees did not return to work and instead left the site for the remainder of the day.
+Following the meeting, the 64 employees did not return to work and instead left the site for the remainder of the day.